TanshYdash/ShimmyHUD/README.md

 ShimmyHUD is an Custom HUD for Team Fortress 2, Heavily inspired by My Little Pony.

-To Download the HUD just Download ShimmyHUD.rar
+To Use the HUD just Download ShimmyHUD.rar from the Release and put the ShimmyHUD folder on Custom.